Heritage Teaching Staff

 Erin grew up in Idaho, immersed in classical education.
 She graduated from the University of Colorado with a BS in dental hygiene.
 Erin has a unique passion for life and helping others grow.
 Married to her fabulous husband, Dan, and mother of four amazing children, she has homeschooled for ten years by the Lord’s faithful leading.
 With an appreciation and love for people, Erin uses her gifts to build up the Heritage community through organizing and overseeing the class days, as well as many "behind the scenes" tasks, which are too numerous to list.
 She cherishes the Heritage community and the support, opportunities, and relationships that come from studying together.
 Erin enjoys the sun, hiking, biking, singing, crafting, camping, skiing, down comforters, Sweet Peaks Ice Cream and coffee.

 Vicky was born in Idaho and spent most of her childhood and adult life in Northwest and Central Montana.
 A Flathead Valley native, Vicky attended Montana State University and received a Bachelor's degree in Nursing.
-She has been involved with homeschool coop groups in years past and a part of Heritage Learning for the last fouryears.
+She has been involved with homeschool coop groups for several years and a part of Heritage for the last five years.
 Vicky is a passionate nurse, dedicated wife, and devoted homeschool mom of three.
 She and her husband, Hans, along with their children enjoy all the outdoor activities that Montana has to offer.

 Jane and her husband, Josh, are the founders of Heritage Learning.
-Jane graduated from Covenant College in 2003 with a B.S. in Biology, and a minor in chemistry.
+Jane graduated from Flathead High School in 1999 and from Covenant College in 2003 with a B.S. in Biology and a minor in chemistry.
 While attending college, she worked with a homeschool supplement group in Chattanooga, TN.
-For several years, Jane tutored math and science and has now taught elementary and middle school lab science classes at Heritage for nine years.
+For several years, Jane tutored math and science and has now taught elementary and middle school lab science classes at Heritage for ten years.
 She is a homeschool mom of nine children who loves all kinds of curriculum and research, hiking, camping, traveling, and a clean house.
-Jane loves to share her passion for science because the study of creation reveals much about our great Creator.
+Jane loves to share her passion for science and math because the study of creation reveals much about our great Creator.

 Susan Wagner- Art